- Importance of Open Source & Open Standards

 Technology does not persist in isolation, unless we’re talking exceptionally simple unconnected devices like a flashlight – and even there, we rely on international standards to connect the battery to the bulb.
 As our technical world has become more complex and more connected, global standards ensure that society may realize the profound benefits of interoperability from the inventor to the consumer.
 Standards drive innovation at a base platform level from the standard threads on a machine screw to threads connecting silicon on a microprocessor.
 The setting of voluntary standards in engineering dates back more than a century.
 In the late 1980s through the 1990s, Tim Berners-Lee led a revolution to standardize the protocols we use on the internet (URL, HTML, HTTP, W3C), easily the biggest advance of technology utility in modern history.
 There are numerous examples that underpin the technology we rely on every day.

 Advances in software and hardware standardization through global collaboration and consensus as well as open source development and delivery of software and hardware design has accelerated technical progress at an unprecedented global scale.
-The release of RISC-V to the open community for both standardization and ongoing improvement through open collaboration is at the core of the RISC-V Foundation.
+The release of RISC-V to the open community for both standardization and ongoing improvement through open collaboration is at the core of RISC-V International.
 Without collaboration and open access to the RISC-V ISA and open extensions, the community risks fragmentation, forking, and the establishment of multiple standards.
 Such multiplicity diminishes the strategic value and longevity of the architecture as technology providers rely on global standards to advance partnerships and supply chains as well as participate in global markets for their products and services.

 Research at Berkeley